Inspired by Uses This, this page documents the tools and software I use to get things done. Last reviewed August 17, 2026.

 • Screen Studio: To create GIFs and do quick video recording.

-• Google Analytics, Google Tag Manager, Google Search Console, and Semrush: Website traffic, tagging, SEO, AEO, and GEO.
+• Google Analytics, Google Tag Manager, and Google Search Console: Website traffic, tagging, SEO, AEO, and GEO.

 • MCPs and skills: Playwright, marketing-skills.com, skills.sh, GA4, GSC, and the Figma MCP.